Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R2044" />R2044 InvalidVerbUsed
-**Output Message**: Permissible values for HTTP Verb are delete,get,put,patch,head,options,post.
+**Output Message**: Permissible values for HTTP Verb are DELETE, GET, PUT, PATCH, HEAD, OPTIONS, POST, TRACE.

-**Description**: Each operation definition must have a HTTP verb and it must be delete/get/put/patch/head/options/post.
+**Description**: Each operation definition must have a HTTP verb and it must be DELETE/GET/PUT/PATCH/HEAD/OPTIONS/POST/TRACE.

-**Why the rule is important**: Delete/get/put/patch/head/options/post are the only valid HTTP operations.
+**Why the rule is important**: DELETE/GET/PUT/PATCH/HEAD/OPTIONS/POST/TRACE are the only valid HTTP operations.

 **How to fix the violation**: Provide a correct HTTP verb.